mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 <!-- Kipnu barges in and roughs Fajro up -->

-A new voice entered the other room, a man, agitated and moving.
-I heard some shuffling of feet, and the magistrate's attempts to settle the man with diplomacy, but he did not stop.
-The voice came to the door and said my name "Liffa!", and I knew it was Kipnu.
-I ran to the door, to feel close to him but didn't dare say a thing.
+A new voice entered the other room: a man, agitated and moving about.
+I heard some shuffling of feet, and some failed attempts by the magistrate to calm him down.
+The man to the door and identified himself by my name.
+"Liffa!"
+Kipnu yelled for me.

+I ran to the door to feel his presence though I didn't say a word out of fear for his safety.
 I wanted him to leave before he made any rash decisions.
+The door rattled under his strength as he said my name again.
+He knew that I was here, and he wasn't going to leave until he saw me.

+"Kipnu!"
+I yelled through the door.
+"What are you doing?
+Get out of here!"

+Fajro stirred, uneasy at the sound of his name.
+"Your jundman?" he asked.
+"What's gotten into him?"

+There were sounds of shuffling and shouting as the magistrate fled to call for help.
+I backed away from the door, anticipating some movement, and with a sudden clink the door flung wide and brought Kipnu into the holding cell.
+I ran into his arms, his warmth, and he held me in a way that I so desperately needed in that moment.

 <!-- left off -->